Macrometacorp/docs/docs/photoniq/prerendering/get-started-prerendering.md

 Gain more control over your caching strategy by selectively caching specific pages from your origin and determining the cache's time-to-live (TTL).

-- Modify origin settings with the PATCH method at the [Update an origin](/docs/apiPrerendering#/paths/api-prerender-v1-origins-_key/patch) endpoint.
+- Modify origin settings with the PATCH method at the [Update origin](/docs/apiPrerendering#/paths/api-prerender-v1-origins-_key/patch) endpoint.
-- To remove configurations for specific origins, use the DELETE method on the [Delete an origin](/docs/apiPrerendering#/paths/api-prerender-v1-origins-_key/delete) endpoint.
+- To remove configurations for specific origins, use the DELETE method on the [Delete origin](/docs/apiPrerendering#/paths/api-prerender-v1-origins-_key/delete) endpoint.